colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-6.md

 The constructor of the `FrontEnd` class has a parameter called `game` which contains an instance of the `FourInARowGame` class.
 The `FourInARowGame` instance will be stored in the `FrontEnd` class in the `game` field.
 This will be used to update and retrieve the core game's state.

-Next you'll set up the canvas.
+Next, you'll set up the canvas.

-First, in the `FrontEnd` class's constructor, obtain a reference to the canvas element on the page and store it in a class field called `canvas`:
+In the `FrontEnd` class's constructor, obtain a reference to the canvas element on the page and store it in a class field called `canvas`:

 ```js
 export default class FrontEnd {